 3. Make corrections to the language in Attachment F, Section VI.B.2.b as follows:

 b.
-Approved Industrial Pretreatment Program or Regionalization Progress
+Industrial Pretreatment Program or Regionalization Progress

 Due in part to operational upsets experienced at the Facility over the last permit term, State Water Resources Control Board and U.S. EPA staff conducted a pretreatment needs assessment in December 2023 and a Pretreatment Compliance Inspection Summary Report (Report) was issued to the Discharger in March 2024.
 The Report recommended the Discharger characterize the Facility’s service area, influent, effluent, and sludge to quantify the extent of pollutant pass-through, interference, inhibition, and sludge contamination and to provide a basis for establishing local industrial discharge limitations.

-The Discharger is required to develop and obtain U.S.EPA approval for an industrial pretreatment program for the Facility, consistent with the pretreatment requirements contained in 40 C.F.R.
-Part 403 and submit the status of the pretreatment program implementation with the next ROWD.
+The Discharger is required to develop and implement pretreatment program measures for the Facility, consistent with the State Water Resource Control Board’s Pretreatment Compliance Inspection Summary Report, dated 22 March 2024, which cites applicable sections in 40 C.F.R.
+Part 403.
+The Discharger shall submit the status of the pretreatment program implementation with the next ROWD.
 A pretreatment program is required to prevent the introduction of pollutants, which will interfere with treatment plant operations or sludge disposal and prevent pass through of pollutants that exceed water quality objectives, standards or permit limitations.
 Alternatively, if the Discharger pursues regionalization with the City of Rio Vista Northwest Wastewater Treatment Facility and secures funding over the next permit term, the Discharger shall submit proof of progress on regionalization efforts with the next ROWD.